 Kirschner wire is sharpened, smooth stainless steel pins available in different diameters and lengths.

-They are used both in surgical and conservative management of fractures.
-In surgery they are either used to hold the fracture fragments temporarily before definitive implant is put or are used as for definitive treatment of fractures too.
+They are used both in the surgical and conservative management of fractures.
+In surgery, they are either used to hold the fracture fragments temporarily before the definitive implant is put or are used as for definitive treatment of fractures too.

 Most commonly, wires are utilized as provisional fixation before definitive fixation with a stronger device.